jatinkrmalik/blog/README.md

 # Jatin K Malik - Engineering blog
 Life of a software developer.
 Summarized.
-Also, expect to read about some regrets, tech debts, bad commits and programming karma in action
+Also, expect to read about some regrets, tech debts, bad commits and programming karma in action.